Subh2506/Netflix-Content-Insights/README.md

 Netflix_Project.ipynb

-Run the cells in order to reproduce the analysis.
+Run all cells to reproduce the analysis.

 📝 Conclusion

-This project demonstrates real-world data analysis skills, including:
+This project demonstrates:

-Data cleaning & preprocessing
+Data cleaning

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis

-Visualization & storytelling
+Visualization

-Interpretation of platform content trends

-It provides meaningful insights into Netflix’s evolving entertainment landscape.
+Real-world dataset handling

+Insight extraction

+It provides a deeper understanding of Netflix’s content evolution and viewing trends.

 👩‍💻 Author